 VERY CLEAN INTERESTING MARBLED VERSION

-You are looking at an interesting American Flyer passenger car from 1949-52.
+Here's an interesting American Flyer passenger car from 1949-52.
 This car is complete and clean.
 Put it behind that Northern ("Challenger") or the Hudson.
 What a train!
 These Heavyweights always look great.
-This is the combination, aka combine, part baggae, part passenger.

 Most interestingly, this car has a marbled shell.
 It is the unpainted tuscan (really more of a dark maroon) shell that has some of that marblized pattern very visible.